ajkdrag/ocrtoolkit/docs/source/dev/index.rst

 Testing
 =======

-The ChequeParser project implements a regression test suite that improves developer productivity by identifying capability regressions early.
+The ocrtoolkit project implements a regression test suite that improves developer productivity by identifying capability regressions early.

 Developers implementing fixes or enhancements must ensure that they have not broken existing functionality.
-The ChequeParser project provides some convenience tools so this testing step can be quickly performed.
+The ocrtoolkit project provides some convenience tools so this testing step can be quickly performed.